Jax (Mortal Kombat): Other reception

-Reaction to Jax's Fatalities has been more mixed.
-His "Arm Rip" from Mortal Kombat II was voted by the readers of GamePro as the best Mortal Kombat finishing move in 1995.
-IGN, in 2006, named it as the tenth best gore effect in video game history, and Thomas called it the character's "one redeeming quality" in MKII.
-Complex ranked his "Head Clap" Fatality from the game as the 14th best finishing move in the series: "Jax did to opponents' heads what Gallagher does to watermelons."
+Reaction to Jax's Fatalities has been mixed.
+His finishers from Mortal Kombat II have been well received, with the "Arm Rip" Fatality additionally voted by readers of GamePro as the best Mortal Kombat finisher in 1995.
 His "Giant Stomp" from Mortal Kombat 3, in which he grows off-screen to a gargantuan height and then crushes his opponent with his foot, was included in IGN's 2010 ranking of their "Unofficial Top 10 List" of the best series finishers, but made GamePro's 2008 list of the 12 "LAMEST" Fatalities: "If you have the ability to grow to 200 feet tall, you should probably unleash it at the beginning of a battle instead of the end."
-Game Informer rated the "Arm Rip" among their picks of the series' best Fatalities, but included the "Giant Stomp" among the "most confusing."
-CJ Smillie of Game Rant ranked his "Three Points" Fatality from the 2011 Mortal Kombat reboot as the ninth best from that game: "It’s simple, it looks devastatingly brutal, and it’s creative to boot."
-None of his finishers made Prima Games' 2014 listing of the series' top fifty Fatalities.
-Kevin Wong of WhatCulture named his "T-Wrecks" from Mortal Kombat X as the game's top "disgusting" Fatality ("Jax ... lights a cigar, rips open his opponent’s face along the jaw, and stubs out his cigar on the spurting mouth wound.
-It doesn’t get any more demeaning and objectifying than that").
+Game Informer called it one of the game's "most confusing" finishers.
+Jax has additionally received negative attention for his Mortal Kombat 4 ending, in which he kills Jarek after the latter drops Sonya off a cliff.